-- Ninety (90) percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
+- At least 90 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 - The program’s one-year pass rate (graduates who pass the registration examination within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.